 Health Care in the United States is not free.
 It is required for any student enrolled in Tulane to be adequately covered by some sort of health care plan.
 If no evidence of coverage by a health care plan is given, a student will automatically be enrolled in the Tulane Student Health Care Plan (more information).
 Currently, the annual cost of health care on this plan is approximately $2,938.00.
 Health care is normally paid by the BMS program for PhD students, but not master's students.

 Automobile insurance can be expensive for a foreign driver without a US drivers license and with no driving history in the US.
 For Canadian drivers that have a drivers record in Canada, companies that are based in both countries will acknowledge your driving record in Canada.
 Contact Statefarm for information.

 For other countries, it is recommended that you obtain a Louisiana Drivers License as soon as possible.
 Remember to always shop around for the cheapest rates; as you can switch in and out of plans whenever you want to.

 Any student that is hired by Tulane that will be receiving an income requires a social security number.
+This applies to most PhD students as you will be assigned as a Teaching Assistant.
 In order to apply for a SSN you will require a letter from the international students office, which you will then have to have signed by your employer.
 You will then have to visit the Social Security office at 400 Poydras St., Suite 500 with all of your immigration information.